 Also, take note of any other material that the manufacturer of the laser cutter may have prohibited.
 Refer to this article for a full list of the best materials for laser engraving.
 No matter what materials you intend cutting its always recommended to invest in a fume extractor or exhaust fan not only for the health benefits but also to protect your laser from contamination and corrosion.

-Below you find detailed information on the best laser engraver exhaust fan options.
+You find detailed information on the best laser engraver exhaust fan options here.

 - Avoid unnecessary fires